Implications of dark matter cascade decay from DAMPE, HESS, Fermi-LAT and AMS02 data: Fit to DAMPE , Fermi-LAT, H.E.S.S. AMS02

-H.E.S.S. data have large systematic uncertainty due to atmospheric hadronic modelling~\cite{Abdalla17}.
-If naively added in quadrature, this systematic uncertainty may overwhelm the statistical uncertainty and render the H.E.S.S. spectral shape ineffective in the combined likelihood analysis.
-Here we consider the systematic uncertainties to be correlated and adopt a scaling factor $f$ that let the H.E.S.S. electron spectrum to float, while keeping the shape unchanged.
-The H.E.S.S. contribution to the total $\chi^2$ would then only be the scaled statistical uncertainty, plus an additional term that take into account the scaling, \be \chi^2_{\rm H.E.S.S.}=\sum\frac{(\phi_i^{\rm th}-f\cdot \phi_i^{\rm ex})^2}{f_{}^2\Delta\phi_i^2} +\frac{(f-1)^2}{(\Delta f)^2}, \ee where $\phi^{\rm th},\phi^{\rm ex}$ denote the theoretical and measured electron flux. $\Delta f$ denotes the range of systematic uncertainty.
-Best-fitting value occurs at $f=1.3$ while H.E.S.S systematic error-band can be 40\% above measured data~\cite{bib:hess}, we take $\Delta f=0.4$ in the positive direction and the additional term would only contribute a small correction $\sim 0.5$ to the total $\chi^2$.
+H.E.S.S. data have large systematic uncertainty due to atmospheric hadronic modeling~\citep{HESS2017}.
+If naively added into quadrature, this systematic uncertainty overwhelms the statistical uncertainty and renders H.E.S.S. spectral shape ineffective in the analysis.
+Here we consider the systematic uncertainties to be correlated and adopt the energy scale factor $f$ that lets H.E.S.S. electron spectrum to shift in energy and magnitude, while keeping its shape unchanged.
+The H.E.S.S. contribution to the total $\chi^2$ would then only involve the scaled statistical uncertainty, plus an additional term that accounts for the scaling, \be \chi^2_{\rm H.E.S.S.}=\sum\frac{(\phi_i^{\rm th}-f\cdot \phi_i^{\rm ex})^2}{f_{}^2\delta\phi_i^2} +\frac{(f-1)^2}{(\delta f)^2}, \ee where $\phi^{\rm th},\phi^{\rm ex}$ denote the theoretical and measured electron flux. $f$ is the energy scaling factor and we consider a typical $\delta f= 15\%$ that matches the range of H.E.S.S.'s systematic uncertainty\citep{bib:hess}.
+Due to differences between the data sets, the best-fit is found to prefer an upfloat around $f\sim 1.3$ for best agreement, which appears to be larger than the H.E.S.S. systematic uncertainty range.
+In the following results we will compare a restricted $f\le 1.15$ case, and also a case that $f$ is allowed to scale further.

-The $\chi^2$ from each data set are simply added together without additional weighting. {\it DAMPE}, Fermi-LAT high energy set, H.E.S.S and AMS02 have 29, 23,19 and 14 data points above 80 GeV.
-Note H.E.S.S. will have one additional `data' point in Eq.~(\ref{eq:Hess_rescale}) by introducing re-scaling.
+The $\chi^2$ from each data set are summed together without additional weighting. {\it DAMPE}, Fermi-LAT high energy set, H.E.S.S and AMS02 have 29, 23,19 and 15 data points above 80 GeV.
+Note H.E.S.S. has one additional `data' point in Eq.~(\ref{eq:Hess_rescale}) after introducing the energy scaling factor $f$.